BvChung/edusnap-server/README.md

 ```

 ## Running Unit Tests
+- Unit tests are Go files with an alias ending with _test.go
+- cd to directory and run
 ```
-cd to directory and run
+- Run all tests in directory
+go test -v .

-go test . -v
+- Run test file + corresponding file functions are imported from go test -v foo_test.go bar.go
 ```